nlhkabu/nlhkabu.github.io/_drafts/2015-01-06-implementing-django-formsets.md

 ## Step 3.
 Hook Up Your View

 Now we can use Django's built in `formset_factory` to generate our formset.
-As the name suggests, this function takes a form - and returns a formset.
+As the name suggests, this function takes a form and returns a formset.
 At its most basic, we _only_ need to pass it the form we want to repeat - in this case our `LinkForm`.
 However, as we have created a custom `BaseLinkFormSet`, we _also_ need to tell our factory to use this instead of using Django's default `BaseFormSet`.

 In our example, we also want our formset to display all of the existing `UserLinks` for the logged in user.
 To do this, we need to build a dict of our user's links and pass this as our `initial_data`.

 To save our data we can build a list of UserLinks and save this to the user's profile using the `bulk_create` method.
-Wrapping this code in a `transaction` will avoid a situation where the old links are deleted, but the connection to the database is lost before the new are created.
+Wrapping this code in a `transaction` will avoid a situation where the old links are deleted, but the connection to the database is lost before the new links are created.

 We are also going to use the [messages framework](https://docs.djangoproject.com/en/1.7/ref/contrib/messages/) to tell our users whether their profile was updated.